Anima-OS/Project/README.md

 - Bounties
 - Promotional costs

+### Initial goal (Anima v1):

+- A clean base OS image with support for PWAs (Progressive Web Apps), a few basic (non-web) apps and proper sandboxing.

 ### Goals in regards to Linux kernel development:

 - The creation of a sustainable (soft) fork of the upstream Linux kernel.
 - Replacing the Code of Conduct with a more sensible, technology-centric meritocratic oath.
   The Code of Standards (https://anima-os.github.io/CoS/CODE_OF_STANDARDS)
 - Investigating Rust integration as well as the creation of a standardized kernel module toolkit (think IOKit/Driver Kit).

+### Other sidegoals:

+- Growing the number of available, multi-browser Webextension APIs.

 Why 10,000 euros?
 With a quasi competing initiative under the umbrella of the CoC Beacon, I thought it would be interesting to see which project can reach a similar funding goal first.
 That being said, every little bit helps.